 Google site search Crawler –

-What is a crawler?- A crawler is a software program that visits websites and reads its pages and creates entries for a search engine index.
+What is a crawler?- A crawler is a software program that visits websites and reads their pages and creates entries for a search engine index.
 These are also called bots or spiders.
 The web crawler starts with an initial list of URLs crawl

 Crawler main characteristics-